• Home

 Jews, Judaism and Success, by Robert Eisen:

-I have a longer review which will appear shortly in Contemporary Jewry and which begins “Robert Eisen has published an excellent book setting out a clear, cogent and highly original answer to the question why Jews have ‘become such a remarkably successful minority in the modern Western world'”.
+I have a longer review which has appeared in Contemporary Jewry and which begins “Robert Eisen has published an excellent book setting out a clear, cogent and highly original answer to the question why Jews have ‘become such a remarkably successful minority in the modern Western world'”.

 Second Chances: Shakespeare and Freud, by Stephen Greenblatt and Adam Phillips: